Ism (film): Soundtrack

 Music composed by Anup Rubens.
 Music released on ADITYA Music Company.
 Audio was launched on 5 October 2016, held at Hyderabad.
 Nandamuri Harikrishna NTR, Dil Raju and many other celebrities attended the function.

 Hindi Dubbed Soundtrack launched on 14 September 2019 on Digital Music Platforms.

 Reception

-The Times of India gave 2.5/5 by making a remark about the movie that "As grand as the story sounds, the movie is quite predictably every Puri film ever -- an unconquerable hero, a larger than life conspiracy, a bimbo who falls in love as a result of stalking."
+Srividya Palaparthi of The Times of India gave 2.5/5 stars and wrote "The movie is quite predictably every Puri film ever -- an unconquerable hero, a larger than life conspiracy, a bimbo who falls in love as a result of stalking."